-You also can select which PCI SCSI adapter is given boot precedence.
+You canalso select which PCI SCSI adapter is given boot precedence.
 The first drive that is attached to the selected adapter will be assigned drive number 80L and the operating system will start from that drive.
 The default for boot precedence is Disabled.
 The range of choices depends upon the number of PCI SCSI adapters installed in the server.

-You can enable a virus-detection test that checks for changes in the master boot record at startup.
-You also can choose to run POST in the enhanced mode or the quick mode.
+You can enabled a virus-detection test that checks for changes in the mast boot record at startup.
+You can also choose to run POST in the enhanced mode or the quick mode.